ForestAdmin/agent-nodejs/docs/agent-customization/hooks/README.md

-Forest Admin allows to customize at a very low-level the behavior of any given collection via the usage of Collection Hooks.
+Forest Admin allows customizing at a very low level the behavior of any given collection via the usage of Collection Hooks.

 {% hint style="info" %}

-Collection Hooks is a very powerful feature and require special care when using it.
+Collection Hooks are a very powerful feature and require special care when using them.

 {% endhint %}